 Therapy is also an important part of treating ADHD.
-At 2nd Chance Treatment Center, a group of talented and experienced psychologists works with you to identify your distinct strengths and weaknesses and create a customized therapy plan.
+At 2nd Chance, a group of talented and experienced psychologists works with you to identify your distinct strengths and weaknesses and create a customized therapy plan.

 Through counseling, you can improve these essential skills: